Nakasendo Narai Trail via Torii Pass

 A serene journey of approximately 8 km, with around 300 m of ascent and descent, crossing the historic Torii Pass (1,197 m above sea level).

-This private walk from Yabuhara to Kiso-Hirasawa via Narai follows one of the most insightful sections of the Nakasendo trail in Japan.
+Narai Nakasendo Trail via Torii Pass follows one of the most insightful sections of the Nakasendo trail in Japan.
 Guided by Ryo Yoshimura, the experience brings together nature, craftsmanship, and tradition in a way that feels both immersive and unhurried.

 As you walk, Ryo shares stories rooted in the region’s history and daily life.
 From the significance of Torii Pass—offering beautiful views of Mt.
 Ontake—to the elegant culture of Narai, you are gently invited to experience the enduring spirit of the Samurai Road.